streathamchess/streathamchess.github.io/calendar/index.md

 **The Club Calendar for 2019-2020 is currently being finalized.**

-In the meantime the calendar for the previous year is shown below to give you an idea of the club's activities.
+The calendar below is mostly complete, but a couple of fixtures in 2020 are likely to be rearranged.
+See the notes at the end of the calendar for more details.

 {% include fewseconds.html %}